ycariaco/ycariaco.github.io/_pages/Integration.md

         </div>
       </div>

       <p>For example, we can compare placental transcriptomic signatures from mouse models of maternal exposure with human placental datasets to identify shared inflammatory, metabolic, mitochondrial, or vascular programs.
-Similarly, pathomics features extracted from different cohorts can be integrated horizontally to test whether structural phenotypes are robust across datasets.</p>
+Similarly, image-derived tissue features from different cohorts can be integrated horizontally to test whether structural phenotypes are robust across datasets.</p>
     </div>

     <div class="integration-card">